bluprince13/partner-compatibility-test/README.md

 - [ ] What's your
       [love language](https://www.5lovelanguages.com/quizzes/love-language)?
       Ideally, do the test together so you can understand each other better.
-- [ ] Assess morals e.g. caring, selfless, kind, loyal, faithful, honest,
+- [ ] Assess morals, e.g., caring, selfless, kind, loyal, faithful, honest,
       truthful, trustworthy, family values
-- [ ] Assess skills e.g. communication, independence, can adapt to change,
+- [ ] Assess skills, e.g., communication, independence, can adapt to change,
-      problem solving ability, open-mindedness, learn from mistakes, able to admit fault and say sorry, empathetic etc.
+      problem-solving ability, open-mindedness, learn from mistakes, able to admit fault and say sorry, be empathetic etc.
-- [ ] What are your interests / hobbies?
+- [ ] What are your interests/hobbies?
 How much do we have in common?
 - [ ] Are you a morning person or an evening person?

 ### Relationship with partner

 - [ ] Are you willing to compromise?
-- [ ] What diferences do you think there will be between our roles in the relationship?
+- [ ] What differences do you think there will be between our roles in the relationship?
 What about equality, 50:50 split?
 - [ ] What are your key expectations of a partner?
-E.g. moving to my place, love, sex, honesty, support, perosnal space, ambition etc.
+E.g. moving to my place, love, sex, honesty, support, personal space, ambition etc.
-- [ ] Do you have the ability to form your own opinions when we discuss things, without being blindly influenced by friends and family.
+- [ ] Do you have the ability to form your own opinions when we discuss things without being blindly influenced by friends and family.
 - [ ] Are you going to gossip or be overly dramatic?
 Especially in public.
 Do you know the value of a time and a place?
 - [ ] What do you find attractive about me?
-- [ ] Is physical / emotional attraction important to you?
+- [ ] Is physical/emotional attraction important to you?
 - [ ] Do you think it's important to make an effort to be attractive for your partner?
-E.g. keeping health and fit, wearing nice clothes etc. Not necessarily wearing makeup etc.
+E.g. keeping healthy and fit, wearing nice clothes etc. Not necessarily wearing makeup etc.
 - [ ] What would make you want a break-up or divorce?
 E.g. abuse, cheating.
 - [ ] How would you solve smaller relationship problems?
 E.g. communication,